An Insider's Guide to the Best Places to Visit in the North Dordogne Area

 Replica of prehistoric teepees with people cooking

-A huge natural cave formed in the Jurassic period full of spectacular stalactites and stalagmites.
-This cave is unique because it also has prehistoric paintings, including a rare human figure.
-The world heritage site Lascaux is where the visitors all flock, but the caves you see there are replicas of the original due to deterioration.
+GROTTE DE VILLARS is a vast natural cave formed in the Jurassic period, full of spectacular stalactites and stalagmites.
+This cave is unique because it also features prehistoric paintings, including a rare depiction of a human figure.
+The world heritage site of Lascaux is where visitors flock, but the caves you see there are replicas of the original due to the deterioration of the original.
 What is magical about Villars is that you see the original cave paintings.

-Outside there is a trail with replica houses that prehistoric man might have lived in, animals he may have hunted and plants he may have cultivated, all with good information panels.
+Outside, a trail features replica houses that prehistoric people might have lived in, animals they may have hunted, and plants they may have cultivated, all accompanied by informative panels.

 Black cheesecakes in a stall at the Wednesday street market in Piegut Pluvier